-The Company is a member of a multiple entry consolidated (MEC) Group, whereby the group of Australian entities (being the Company, Daimler Australia/Pacific Pty Ltd, Mercedes-Benz Vans Australia/Pacific Pty Ltd, Daimler Truck and Bus Holding Australia/Pacific Pty Ltd, Daimler Truck and Bus Australia/Pacific Pty Ltd, Daimler Mobility Australia Pty Ltd, Daimler Truck Financial Services Australia Pty Ltd and Mercedes-Benz Financial Services Australia Pty Ltd) were all wholly foreign owned by a common non-resident company, but do not have a common Australian resident parent company.
-As a result, these entities formed part of a MEC Group that were consolidated and taxed as a single entity for Australian tax purposes.
-The provisional head entity of the Australian tax consolidated group is Daimler Australia/Pacific Pty Ltd. Following the Headquarter group spin-off of the truck and bus business and the launch of Daimler Truck Holding AG as an independent company on the Frankfurt Stock Exchange, Daimler Truck and Bus Holding Australia/Pacific Pty Ltd, Daimler Truck and Bus Australia/Pacific Pty Ltd and Daimler Truck Financial Services Australia Pty Ltd subsequently left the Daimler Australia/Pacific Pty Ltd MEC Group on 9 December 2021.
+The Company is a member of a multiple entry consolidated (MEC) Group, whereby the group of Australian entities (being the Company, Mercedes-Benz Group Australia/Pacific Pty Ltd, Mercedes-Benz Vans Australia/Pacific Pty Ltd, Mercedes-Benz Mobility Australia Pty Ltd and Mercedes-Benz Financial Services Australia Pty Ltd) are all wholly foreign owned by a common non-resident company, but do not have a common Australian resident parent company.
+As a result, these entities form part of a MEC Group that are consolidated and taxed as a single entity for Australian tax purposes.
+The provisional head entity of the Australian tax consolidated group is Mercedes-Benz Group Australia/Pacific Pty Ltd.